 In a large mixing bowl, whisk together the egg white with the water until bubbly and slightly foamy.

-Add the grapeseed oil, honey, vanilla extract, cinnamon and salt to the egg white/water mixture and whisk together well.
+Add the grapeseed oil, pure maple syrup (or honey), vanilla extract, cinnamon and salt to the egg white/water mixture and whisk together well.

 Pour the chopped nut mixture into the mixing bowl, along with the dried cranberries and shredded coconut.
 Stir everything well to make sure it is all coated.